dasdachs/web-dev-tutorials/database-relations/README.md

   |- app.db         # sqlite database file
 ```

-*Note*: come files and folders might have different names depending in you naming and the IDE/package you are using for to manage you Python virtual environment.
+*Note*: some files and folders might have different names depending in your naming preferences and the IDE/package you are using to manage you Python virtual environment.

 ### Define the models